 Yangshuo and the Li River

-After my last Mandarin Lesson at the CLI I took the bus to Yangshuo from where I proceeded by taxi to my accommodation, the Yangshuo Secret Garden, which is located in the small village of Jiuxiancun on the banks of the Yulong River, right between all the karst mountains, which I had come to see.
+After my last Mandarin Lesson at the CLI I wanted to go and explore the karst mountains along the Li and Yulong Rivers.
+Thus, I took the bus to Yangshuo from where I proceeded by taxi to my accommodation, the Yangshuo Secret Garden, which is located in the small village of Jiuxiancun on the banks of the Yulong River, right between all the karst mountains, which I had come to see.
 Although the Secret Garden looks like a derelict Chinese farmhouse from the outside it has been beautifully restored inside.

 The location of the hotel is pretty awesome, set in a small, bucolic, Chinese village where farmers still ploughed the ride paddys with water buffalos, away from the hustle and bustle of Yangshuo.
 The only, slight, downside to the location of the Secret Garden is that there are practically no places to eat around but luckily their restaurant is pretty good.
 Immediately after checking in I rented a bike for a first foray through the karst landscape, which looks pretty spectacular (even if the weather is not brilliant).
 My first ride, about two hours long, took me through rice paddies, past fruit orchards and through several little villages before returning to the hotel for dinner.
 The day after I picked up my bike again and this time I was in the saddle for ten hours solid, mainly because I took a few wrong turns.
 The downside was that I could barely sit down for two days after, while the upside was that I saw more of this fantastic landscape.
 But having not ridden a bike in several years, 10 hours is definitely not recommended.
 The good thing about cycling along the Yulong and Li rivers is that there are practically no large gradients, so cycling is actually a quite pleasant way to get around.